dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 # Warnings {#Warnings}

-Warnings assist a Client in detecting non-fatal errors.
+\[Editor: Warnings are an optional response that can assist a GC in detecting non-fatal errors, such as ignored objects and properties.]

 + TBD